Assassin's Creed Unity: Gender options in cooperative mode

 Amancio attempted to clear up any confusion, by stating, "I understand the issue, I understand the cause, and it is a noble one, but I don't think it's relevant in the case of Unity.
 In Unity you play this character called Arno, and when you're playing co-op you're also playing Arno – everybody is.
 It's like Aiden Pearce in Watch Dogs...
 Arno has different skills - you select skill points in the game, there are gear elements that have an impact and all these weapons that make the character you make your own.
 But you're always playing Arno...
 The reason we're just changing the face and keeping the bodies is we want people to show off the gear that they pick up in the game through exploration.
 That's why we kept that."

-On July 5, 2020 Tommy François the Vice President for Editorial & Creative Services was put on disciplinary leave and later let go amid allegations of sexual misconduct.
-He was the right hand man of Chief Creative Officer Serge Hascoët.
-The next day Maxime Béland Vice President Editorial resigned.
-Both had been accused of sexual misconduct but were promoted after complaints to HR.
-Béland had been accused of choking a female employee in 2014 a week after Unity was launched.

-A week later, in a press release, Ubisoft stated that three more of the top executives had chosen to resign from the company.
-This included Hascoët, Yannis Mallat Managing Director of Ubisoft Canada and Cécile Cornet the head of Global HR.
-The allegations from current and former staffers claimed that complaints to the HR had been ignored for several years.
-It allegedly described Ubisoft as a boy's club with the business meetings happening at strip clubs.
-The staff openly made misogynist comments and were encouraged by the senior leaders through their behavior.

-In a report by Jason Schreier in Bloomberg News the issues with Hascoët had gone back several years and had affected the creative development on the Assassin's Creed series and the use of female protagonists.
-Per the report later games that did feature female protagonists at the release, were later altered to diminish the female protagonists in online play.
-This was due to an ingrained belief by Hascoët that female characters did not sell video games.